 Looking for a new wood floors?
 This 20-page guide can help you explore flooring styles and options as you narrow down your favorite floors.

-If you are not one of the lucky few who knows a stellar construction company to build your dream home there there are a number of ways to get started looking for some good options.
+If you are not one of the lucky few who knows a stellar construction company to build your dream home and intsall your new Carlisle flooring, then you’ve come to the right place.

-Once you have come up with a list the next step is to meet with them to discuss your project.
-Set up a time and place and make sure you have your plans and your questions written down to ask.
+Once you’ve come up with your short list, the next step is to meet with your potential contractors to discuss the project.
+Set up a time and place and make sure you have your plans, ideas, flooring samples, and your questions ready to go.

 Asking the right questions is important as it can help you make an apples to apples comparison if you are considering more than one builder.
 These questions should include things such as: